syl20bnr/spacemacs/layers/+lang/python/local/pylookup/README.md

 # README

- Pylookup stole idea from 'http://furius.ca/haddoc', one of my favorite emacs mode for python documentation lookup.
+ Pylookup stole idea from 'http://furius.ca/haddoc', one of my favorite e-macs mode for python documentation lookup.
 I reimplemented python code and elisp code not just to support new version of python 2.7 but also to extend it for other documentation lookup interfaces with easy.
 Importantly, pylookup mode is much faster and supports fancy highlighting.